Sylven Landesberg: Beijing Royal Fighters (2021–2022)

 On December 30, 2021, Landesberg signed with the Beijing Royal Fighters of the Chinese Basketball Association.

 Austria national team

 On November 9, 2018, Landesberg was named a member of the Austria national basketball team for the EuroBasket 2021 qualification.

 On November 29, 2018, Landesberg recorded 49 points in his debut, scoring 40 points in the first half.
 He also added ten rebounds, five assists and two steals, leading the Austrian team to a 96–82 win over Great Britain.
 Later his record was corrected to 47 points.

 Personal life

 Landesberg is Jewish, and was born in Brooklyn to an Austrian-Jewish father, Steven, and a Trinidadian and Tobagonian mother, Ingrid.
-He holds an Austrian passport.
+He holds an Israeli and Austrian passports.